martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 CertificateRequest.

-The certificate_request_id (name TBD) field of the TLS CertificateRequest is populated by the server with the stream identifier of the request that triggered the request.
-That is, the value includes 32-bit value with a single reserved bit and the 31-bit stream identifier in network byte order.
-This allows a client to correlate the TLS CertificateRequest with a request.
+The certificate_request_id (name TBD) field of the TLS CertificateRequest is populated by the server with a random value.
+The server SHOULD then send a WAITING_FOR_AUTH frame (see {{frame}}) on any streams where the server is awaiting client authentication before responding.
+This allows a client to correlate the TLS CertificateRequest with one or more outstanding requests.

-The stream identifier provided in certificate_request_id MUST identify a client-initiated stream.
-The server MUST NOT send a TLS CertificateRequest for a server-initiated stream or for a stream that does not have an outstanding request.
-In other words, a server can only initiate a request for a client certificate from the "open" or "half-closed (remote)" stream states.

-A client that receives a TLS CertificateRequest with a certificate_request_id that does not identify a stream in a valid state ("open" or "half-closed (local)" for clients) SHOULD treat this as a connection error of type PROTOCOL_ERROR.

 A server MAY send multiple TLS CertificateRequest messages.
 If a server requires that a client provide multiple certificates before authorizing a single request, it MUST await a response to the first TLS CertificateRequest message before sending another TLS CertificateRequest for the same stream.
+CertificateRequest messages for other streams MAY be sent without waiting.
+The server SHOULD send a new WAITING_FOR_AUTH frame referencing each new CertificateRequest.

 # HTTP/2 Request Correlation in TLS 1.2 {#aci-12}